 How to Become a GSA Schedule Contractor

-GSA Schedule | 5 Min Read
+GSA Schedule | 7 Min Read

-1. Download the solicitation
+1. Download the Solicitation

-2. Research the market for your products and services
+2. Research the Market for Your Products and Services

 Research the federal government marketplace to identify what federal agencies have historically purchased your products and/or services to help you establish a targeted approach.
-Agencies report all contract actions with estimated value in excess of the micropurchase threshold in the Federal Procurement Data System (FPDS).
+Agencies report all contract actions with estimated value in excess of the Micro-Purchase Threshold in the Federal Procurement Data System (FPDS).
 FPDS can serve as a valuable tool for you to research the federal procurement marketplace.

-- Research Your Competitors: Utilize the Schedule Sales Query database, in conjunction with GSA eLibrary to understand your competition already on Schedule.
+• Research Your Competitors: Utilize the Schedule Sales Query database, in conjunction with GSA eLibrary to understand your competition already on Schedule.
 Determine who your key competitors in the federal marketplace are and what their prices are.
 You want to make sure your prices are competitive in the GSA world, so doing this research ahead of time will pay off in the long run!

-- Plan on how to market your GSA Schedule Contract: Prepare a marketing plan to do business with the federal government.
+• Plan on how to market your GSA Schedule contract: Prepare a marketing plan to do business with the federal government.
 Develop a marketing and sales strategy for how you will find opportunities and win federal business.
 Use the information that you find in your research through FPDS to outline the federal agencies that you plan to target.

-How Do I Prepare my GSA Schedule Offer?
+How Do I Prepare My GSA Schedule Offer?

-To be eligible for a Schedule contract, you must have been in business for two years and provide two years of financial statements, unless you are eligible for the Springboard Program, applicable to specific Information Technology offerings.
-If you meet those criteria, start to gather important company documents (company financial, catalogs, price lists, brochures, organization charts, etc.) as required by the solicitation.
-During this phase you must obtain the required registrations and validations, such as a SAM.gov registration, a DUNS number, and a digital certificate, among others.
+If you meet the criteria, start to gather important company documents (company financial, catalogs, price lists, brochures, organization charts, etc.) as required by the solicitation.
+During this phase you must obtain the required registrations and validations, such as a SAM.gov registration (mentioned above), a UEI, and a digital certificate, among others.
 You will also be required to do a selection of trainings before submitting your GSA offer.
-The Vendor Support Center is an online resource where vendors can find information and fulfill the required trainings.
-Available training includes:

 How Do I Submit My GSA Schedule Offer?

-Once you’ve completed all the documents required by the Solicitation for a GSA Schedule offer, you can now submit the offer!
+Once you’ve completed all the documents required by the solicitation for a GSA Schedule offer, you can now submit the offer!
 The eOffer system enables potential industry partners to submit an electronic offer to the latest solicitation by following a step-by-step process that may be saved and revisited as the offer is built.

 You are required to submit your offer through the eOffer system.
 Please note that digital certificates are also required when using the eOffer system.